 Often called "The Star of All Valleys" by early pioneers, Star Valley is surrounded by the Salt River Mountain Range in Western Wyoming.
 Settled in 1878, the Valley's health care roots started with hardy pioneer physicians who practiced from their homes or small offices.
 It’s the friendly residents and beautiful outdoors that still draws health care providers to the area.

 Our theme this year was ‘Elevating our Game’.
 The idea behind this was to focus on enhancing the use of our new electronic medical records system and ensuring we were providing the best care with all of our new services.
 Greg Reynolds, PA-C, joined Salt River Orthopaedics and Nurse Practitioners, Sean Knighton and Dan Wood started practicing in the Alpine and Thayne Clinics.
-Dr. Bryan McClure, anesthesiologist, agreed to join the medical staff in July of 2016, after he finishes his pain management fellowship.
+Dr. Brian McClure, anesthesiologist, agreed to join the medical staff in July of 2016, after he finishes his pain management fellowship.
 For the fifth year running, SVMC was named a Top 100 Critical Access Hospital in America.

 SVMC broke ground for a new emergency department and surgery department expansion.
 The surgery department expansion would take three phases: new construction, remodeling the old emergency department and finally the most difficult phase of remodeling the old surgery department in the middle of the medical center.
 SVMC implemented a new electronic medical records system that will be used in the hospital as well as all the clinics, one system for the entire organization.
 For the second year in a row SVMC was named a Top 20 CAH, we remained in the Top 100 for the fourth year.